ibm-ecosystem-engineering/envizi-workshop-2024/125-data-flow-automation-session/readme.md

 Lets use the sample python script [main.py](./python/main.py) to push the [data.xlsx](./python/data.xlsx) file into S3 now.

 1. Download the `main.py` and `data.xlsx` files into a folder.

-2. Update the `Location` column in the `data.xlsx` with the some existing location in your envizi environment.
+2. Update the `Organization`, `Location` and `Account Style Caption` column in the `data.xlsx` with the some existing location in your envizi environment.

 3. Open the linux/mac terminal window and goto folder where you downloaded the `main.py` file.